Should I Submit My Resume as a PDF or a Word Doc?

 Whether you should use Word or PDF depends a lot on the job you’re applying for and how you’re applying.
 Let’s look at the stats for these two contenders and see how they apply to different job application scenarios.

-PDF or Word Resume: What’s the Difference?
+Sending Your Resume as a PDF or Word Doc: What’s the Difference?